patrickpichler/going-minimal/talk.md

 Introducing our demo app for today: vulnerable-awk-playground.

 This application provides a basic REST API designed to test AWK scripts against provided text.
+AWK is a versatile programming language and command-line utility for text processing.
+It is known for its pattern scanning and processing capabilities.
 However, there's a crucial issue: the original developer overlooked the fact that AWK features various way of executing binaries.

 It requires an AWK binary to be present on the system to run.